Amazing Brown Recluse Spider Bite Remedy

 The brown recluse spider (BRS) produces a bite that gives little or no pain at first, but is extremely toxic.
 This creature, with the fiddle design on its head, is more to be feared than the black widow spider—which is more easily identified.

 It would seem that most spider bites rarely cause serious injury, except in people whose immune system is compromised, such as the elderly, people with HIV/AIDS, cancer, diabetes, or other chronic diseases.
 Most spider bites are either painless or feel like minor burns.

-Initially, brown recluse spider bites causes redness.
+Initially, brown recluse spider bites cause redness.
 In those with compromised immune function, the puncture can begin to blister within several hours.
 Untreated, the area around the bite can begin to swell and tissue can begin to die.
 A blue-gray halo can develop around the bite.
 Other symptoms such as fever, malaise, rash, muscle aches, vomiting and diarrhea can occur.

 Within twenty-four hours a purplish-red blister develops at the site of the bite, and extensive tissue death occurs beneath the bite.
 This produces a very deep and angry ulceration that may extend down to the bone.
 The condition often lasts for weeks or months, and typically leaves a deep puckered scar.
 That is, if amputation or surgery does not become necessary.

 It has been found that a very effective and easy treatment for brown recluse spider bite is a charcoal poultice or compress.
 At the least suspicion of a BRS bite begin applying the charcoal.
 As with the anti-toxin, the sooner the better.
 For the first eight hours, change the compress about every thirty minutes.
 On the second day, the time interval for changing the poultices or compresses can be lengthened to two hours, and then to four.
 Below are testimonials from medical professionals, but remember to check out this amazing brown recluse spider bite story with before and after photos before you leave.

 She went on to tell of an encounter a friend had with a brown recluse: “While teaching a course in Scottsdale I noticed a small ulceration on my friend’s leg.
 Maxine had not noticed it, but by the next morning it had gone from less than dime-size to quarter-size and had become angry and inflamed.
 A large open ulcer had developed, and she had enlarged lymph nodes in the groin.
 I immediately prepared a poultice, and placed it over the open ulcer.
 The poultice was replaced several times daily over the course of a week.
 Maxine also took a couple of herbal supplements and charcoal internally.
 By the second week there was no evidence of a bite at all.”